marsroversuom/software/README.md

 2. Power the Raspberry Pi.

 3. You should now be able to see the "rover" wifi network in the list of networks you can connect to.
 Check your "available networks" under device settings if you can't see it listed.
-Connect to the "rover" wifi.
+Connect to the "rover" wifi. <br />
+### The IP address should always be <ins>10.20.1.1</ins>, if it doesn't work follow the instruction below:

 	**For windows**
 	- open terminal and run the following command: